Ethan-Ramos11/TCS-Master/README.md

 ## Git Workflow

-This repository uses a simple Git workflow:
+I use this simple Git workflow in my projects:

 1. Create a new branch for each project
 2. Make regular commits with clear messages